About Eye Exams

 - Refraction assessment: This identifies how well light waves pass through your cornea and lens.
 You will be asked to read a vision chart as different lenses are displayed in front of your eyes with a device called a phoropter.
 This also determines the specific lens prescription that provides you with the best vision.

 - Retinal exam: During this test, specialized eye drops are administered to dilate your pupils.
-This enables our team to examine the back part of your eye, including the retina, optic disc, choroid, and blood vessels.
+This enables our doctors to examine the back part of your eye, including the retina, optic disc, choroid, and blood vessels.
 These drops will take several hours to wear off, which will cause impaired vision and light sensitivity.

 - Tonometry: This exam measures the pressure inside your eye, which helps us identify glaucoma and other eye diseases.